 8704 North Lombard Street

 Portland, OR 97203

 The St. Johns Twin Cinema and Pub is located in the St. Johns Neighborhood of Portland Oregon.
-It straddles the intersection of N. Lombard St. and N. Alta Ave.
+It straddles the intersection of N. Lombard Street and N. Alta Avenue.
 This fairly good-sized building also spreads down both streets that intersect at the corner.
 It is not to be confused with the McMenamin’s St. Johns Theater and Pub, located just 5 blocks east on North Ivanhoe and N. Richmond Ave., probably the main competition for St. Johns Twin Cinema.